 The uplink frequency range specified for GSM is 933 - 960 MHz (basic 900 MHz band only).
 The downlink frequency band 890 - 915 MHz (basic 900 MHz band only).

-Frame duration: 4.615 mS
+Frame duration − 4.615 mS

-Duplex Technique: Frequency Division Duplexing (FDD) access mode previously known as WCDMA.
+Duplex Technique − Frequency Division Duplexing (FDD) access mode previously known as WCDMA.

-Speech channels per RF channel: 8.
+Speech channels per RF channel − 8.

-The international mobile station equipment identity (IMEI) uniquely identifies a mobile station internationally.
-It is a kind of serial number.
-The IMEI is allocated by the equipment manufacturer and registered by the network operator, who stores it in the EIR.
-By means of IMEI, one recognizes obsolete, stolen or non-functional equipment.
+The International Mobile Station Equipment Identity (IMEI) looks more like a serial number which distinctively identifies a mobile station internationally.
+This is allocated by the equipment manufacturer and registered by the network operator, who stores it in the Equipment Identity Register (EIR).
+By means of IMEI, one recognizes obsolete, stolen, or non-functional equipment.

-Type Approval Code (TAC): 6 decimal places, centrally assigned.
+Type Approval Code (TAC) − 6 decimal places, centrally assigned.

-Final Assembly Code (FAC): 6 decimal places, assigned by the manufacturer.
+Final Assembly Code (FAC) − 6 decimal places, assigned by the manufacturer.

-Serial Number (SNR): 6 decimal places, assigned by the manufacturer.
+Serial Number (SNR) − 6 decimal places, assigned by the manufacturer.

-Spare (SP): 1 decimal place.
+Spare (SP) − 1 decimal place.

 Thus, IMEI = TAC + FAC + SNR + SP.
 It uniquely characterizes a mobile station and gives clues about the manufacturer and the date of manufacturing.